nc-kage/key-layers-react/README.md

 import React, { Component } from 'react';
 import PropTypes from 'prop-types';

-// Import HOC
-import withKeyLayer from 'react-key-layers';
+// Import HOC from key-layers-react import { withKeyLayer } from 'react-key-layers';

 import NewTaskModal from '../NewTaskModal';
 import './ListHeader.scss';